ShuochengWang/ShuochengWang.github.io/posts/2024-01-12-Notes-for-BEC-Vantage-speaking-test.md

 1. As a team leader, you should always be ready to praise your teammates whenever they have done a good job.
 Not to show your appreciation for their efforts can discourage them and as a result can lower the morale of the team.

 2. Bad leaders usually have a negative attitude towards everything.
-They are overly critical and always see negative outcomes in just about everything the team mem bers do.
+They are overly critical and always see negative outcomes in just about everything the team members do.
 They cannot trust people and usually lack communication skills, so they tend to ignore information or concerns raised by his teammates.

 3. Yes.
 If you choose a person who has worked in the company for a considerable length of time, he certainly has a good knowledge of the organization, and can make better decisions suited to the workplace.